adrian-wood/test3/BADC/readme.md

 The BADC suite is run on `mdb-apps` by `cylc`.
 The `BADC/cylc` directory containes the various `suite.rc` files, shell scripts etc that are required to configure `cylc` to run the suites at the appropriate times.

-The directory structure is as follows:
+The directory structure (in this repo) is as follows:

 ```
 BADC/
   cylc/
-    suites/
+    suites/    <--- sample suite.rc files for each datatype
       BADC/
         AMDARS/
           suite.rc